codemagic-ci-cd/codemagic-docs/content/integrations/discord-integration.md

 ## Environment variables in JSON

-If you want to use an environment variable within your message use single quotes and double quotes within the JSON value as follows (note that the addtional backticks will format it as code in Discord):
+If you want to use an environment variable within your message use single quotes and double quotes within the JSON value as follows (note that the additional backticks will format it as code in Discord):

 {{< highlight json "style=paraiso-dark">}}